7 evidence-based principles based on the law and what research tells us works best to support young people.

 What this Principle can look like

-• Parents and carers know what rights they have and how to exercise them
+• Parents and carers know what rights they have and how to exercise them.

-• Parents and carers are satisfied with the support they receive, and are able to balance their own needs with their other responsibilities
+• Parents and carers are satisfied with the support they receive, and are able to balance their own needs with their other responsibilities.

-• Young people, parents and carers know how to access advocacy services if they wish to
+• Young people, parents and carers know how to access advocacy services if they wish to.

-Effective support for families and carers means:
+Support for families and carers means:

-1. Family well-being needs are supported
+1. Family wellbeing needs are supported

 Young people’s relationships with their family can be complex, particularly where parents or carers have an on-going role in providing personal assistance and where disability related allowances or benefits are an important contribution to the household income.
 The needs and roles of family members and carers are also likely to change as the young person they care for grows up.
 Parents and carers are usually central to the continuing care of young people with additional support needs.

 Parents have reported that, where they exist, peer support networks are highly valued.
-However, networks developed while children are at school can be difficult to maintain after they leave.
+However networks developed while children are at school can be difficult to maintain after they leave.
 The ability of parents and carers to maintain or establish peer support should be considered in the development of support packages for young people.
-Good practice would ensure that these support networks are maintained and fully supported.
+Good practice would ensure these support networks are maintained and fully supported.

 2. Advocacy should be available at the start and throughout transitions